gommido/flutter_ringtones_app/README.md

 # Flutter ringtones app

 A flutter app that can user set a specific ringtone for his phones or notifications.

+Google admob ads has been integrated in this app:
+App open ads
+Rewared video ads
+Interstitial ads

 This app runs only on android devices.

 ## Getting Started